kylesmile1103/Learn-Frida/README.md

   * findRangeByAddress(`ptr`)
   * enumerateRanges(`protection | specifier`)

-View the sample script in this repo and follow the [tutorial video](https://www.youtube.com/watch?v=8ROroQNxnL0) for better understanding how to implement these method to our sample app.
+View the sample script in this repo and follow the [tutorial video](https://www.youtube.com/watch?v=KeWcZ-Dd6tA) for better understanding how to implement these method to our sample app.

 ### Finish and build modded apk

 To complete our modding process, we need to patch the script to apk file so that it can run independently without a computer.
-Frida's gadget enables us to achieve such purpose, read this [article](https://lief.quarkslab.com/doc/latest/tutorials/09_frida_lief.html#id9) to do it manually, we can also implememnt it by using [Objection](https://github.com/sensepost/objection), and this is the method we're gonna use.
+Frida's gadget enables us to achieve such purpose, read this [article](https://lief.quarkslab.com/doc/latest/tutorials/09_frida_lief.html#id9) to do it manually, we can also implememnt it by using [Objection](https://github.com/sensepost/objection), and this is the method we're going to use.

 Looking into Objection wiki, find the [Gadget-Configuration](https://github.com/sensepost/objection/wiki/Gadget-Configurations) segment, there will be detail guides on how to patch apk or ipa file with Frida gadget, the best part is the whole process can be done automatically.